jhn98032/gede/README.rst

 Gede
 ----

+Gede is a graphical frontend (GUI) to GDB written in C++ and using the Qt5 toolkit.
+Gede can be compiled and run on (all?)
+Linux distributions, FreeBSD and macOS.
+Gede supports debugging programs written in Ada, FreeBasic, C++, C, Rust, Fortran and Go.

 Gede was written by Johan Henriksson.
 See LICENSE file for license information.

 The icons used are from the NetBeans project and licensed under the terms of the NetBeans License Agreement.

+For more information see https://gede.dexar.se.

 Dependencies
 ============